Southwestern Energy: Strong Company But Takeaway Headaches Remain

 As the drilling costs for those DUCs have already been reflected on its financial statements, Southwestern Energy could decide to bring those wells online for significantly less.
 On top of that, those locations can be turned online faster to capitalize on stronger domestic natural gas prices.

-During its Q3 2016 conference call management noted that at strip prices back then, which have since moved considerably higher, Southwestern Energy was on track to generate $1 billion in cash flow in 2017.
+During its Q3 2016 conference call, management noted that at strip prices back then, which have since moved considerably higher, Southwestern Energy was on track to generate $1 billion in cash flow in 2017.

 That cash flow forecast assumed a material uplift in Southwestern's production trajectory from a decline to growth as the company enters 2017, aided by wells brought online during the second half of 2016.
 Its DUC inventory most likely will be targeted when the firm does release its 2017 capex budget in February 2017, which makes sense given the more favorable pricing environment.